-Participating patients will receive information leaflets about their condition as a minimum before they receive any further assessment and treatment.
-This will give them access to information to which they can refer at a later date.
+Participating patients received information leaflets about their condition as a minimum before they received any further assessment and treatment.
+This gave them access to information to which they could refer at a later date.

-By taking part in the comparison between treatments they will help us understand more about treatments that are effective in helping people with dissociative seizures.
+By taking part in the comparison between treatments they are helping us understand more about treatments that are effective in helping people with dissociative seizures.
 We cannot be sure at this stage which of the two treatments we are comparing will help the most.

 If the CBT plus standardised medical care is found to be more effective, this may affect what treatments are offered to people in the future by the NHS.